maccradar/sherpa-com-mediator/doc/Integration.md

 - Use Zyre version 1.0
 - ZeroMQ version 4.0
 - CZMQ version 4.0
-- Payload is opaque to communication proxy (but not for all message types...).
-It is a string.
+- Payload is opaque to communication proxy (but not for all message types...) but it is a JSON structure.
 - How to handle updates:
     - Local state updates
     - Local WM receives update message on local group